bazileos/arrowhead-conveyor-belt/README.md

 ### *transport-with-conveyor-end-to-end*

 Moves the belt with an entire length of the conveyor.
 This service accepts a `direction` parameter (as a GET parameter of its REST endpoint) that specifies the direction of the movement.
 The value of this parameter can be either `forward` or `backwards`.
 (The meanings of these directions are mentioned above.)

+## Notes

+* Don't forget to modify the `shaftRadius` variable with your conveyor shaft radius in order to accurately calculate the movement distances.